From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Proposal: T-FoT Initiation, Maintenance and Termination

 \subsection{Trajectory Termination and Potential Re-start}

-If the number of successive mis-detections is larger than $T_\text{e}$, target death will be declared and the trajectory should be terminated.
+If the number of successive misdetections, $m$, is larger than $T_\text{e}$, target death will be declared and the trajectory should be terminated.
 The target may re-appear in the area and so the algorithm needs to re-do target detection (and then tracking) after terminating one T-FoT.
-This is also helpful when the algorithm terminates the trajectory wrongly due to more than $T_\text{e}$ successive mis-detections.
-Since our proposed approach does not assume the target birth model, the target re-birth model is not needed too.

-To note, given that the target disappears shortly, it would be helpful to initialize the target detection clustering procedure around the area where the target disappear.
-This can speed up the clustering calculation and may potentially lead to better accuracy.
-However, to ensure the best generality, we do not make such an assumption.
+This is also helpful when the algorithm terminates the trajectory wrongly due to more than $T_\text{e}$ successive misdetections.
+Since our proposed approach does not assume the target birth model, the target re-birth model is not needed.
+If the target disappears shortly, it would be helpful to initialize the clustering procedure around the area where the target disappears.
+This can speed up the clustering calculation and lead to better accuracy.
+However, to ensure the best generality, we do not make such an assumption. \SPrevis{We do not consider simultaneously detecting other targets while tracking one since it is assumed that there is no more than one target in the scenario.
+We leave the more challenging multiple target tracking issues to the future study.}